Reservoir station (MBTA)

-Reservoir station is a light rail station on the MBTA Green Line D branch, located in Brookline, Massachusetts near Cleveland Circle and the south edge of Brighton.
+Reservoir station is a light rail station on the MBTA Green Line D branch, located in Brookline, Massachusetts, adjacent to the Cleveland Circle area of Brighton.
 The station is adjacent to Reservoir Yard and Carhouse, with the Cleveland Circle terminus of the C branch just a block away.
-With a daily ridership of 3,395, Reservoir is the second-busiest surface stop on the D branch (after Brookline Village).
+With a daily ridership of 3,395, Reservoir is the second-busiest surface stop on the D branch (after Fenway).